A Precision Converter FPGA Integration Journey

 SPI Engine Framework – HDL Architecture

-Command Stream Generator (CSG)
+- Command Stream Generator (CSG)

-Command Stream Executor (CSE)
+- Command Stream Executor (CSE)

-Command Stream Interconnect (CSI)
+- Command Stream Interconnect (CSI)

 SPI Engine Framework – AXI SPI Engine IP

-Memory mapped access to command stream interface
+Memory-mapped access to command stream interface (fully software-controlled CSG)

-Memory mapped access to offload control interface
+Memory-mapped access to offload control for dynamic reconfiguration

 SPI Engine Framework – Data Offload IP

-Internal RAM/ROM for CMD and SDO stream
+Internal RAM/ROM stores command sequences and SDO data

-A trigger launches a command stream
+External trigger launches predefined command stream

 SPI Engine Framework – Interconnect IP

-Arbitrates multiple command streams into a single CSE
+Arbitrates multiple command streams to one executor

 SPI Engine Framework – Execution IP

-Accepts commands on the control interface
+Accepts commands on the AXI-Stream control interface

 SPI Engine Framework – Command Stream Interfaces